 Music Education and Music Therapy

-Music education is a calling for those who can communicate the value of the arts in our schools.
+Music education students at the UMKC Conservatory of Music and Dance are part of an educational community that advances creativity, performance, scholarship, and learning in the arts.
+The music education faculty are dedicated to empowering students through learning opportunities that are contextual and relevant to being artist teachers and to facilitating lifelong learning experiences for all students of music.
 The Conservatory's degrees in music education are rigorous programs that prepare students as musicians, performers and teachers.
 In addition to core classes in musicianship, performance and teaching techniques, students gain extensive experience through field experiences within local schools.
-Upon completion of their student teaching our graduates are prepared as innovative leaders in the classroom and in their communities.
+Upon completion of student teaching internships, graduates are prepared as innovative leaders in the classroom and in their communities.

 Music therapy weaves art and science into meaningful relationships to improve the quality of life with clients of all ages and abilities.
 Preparation for professional practice involves exceptional musicianship, strong interpersonal skills and a commitment to working toward the well being of others.
 At UMKC, students seeking a Bachelor of Arts in music therapy develop musicianship in their applied area and functional musicianship for the clinical setting.
-Therapeutic skills are advanced through the core Conservatory requirements, and courses in music therapy, psychology, science, statistics and research methods.
-Six rotations provide experiences with children, adolescents and adults in a wide range of clinical environments with music therapists across the urban setting.
-Students finish their degree with an internship at an approved facility.
+Therapeutic skills are advanced through core Conservatory requirements and in coursework in music therapy, psychology, science, statistics and research methods.
+Several practicum rotations provide experiences with children, adolescents and adults within a wide range of clinical settings with music therapists in the greater Kansas City Metro community.
+Students complete their degree with an internship at an approved facility locally or across the country.

 UMKC's Interdisciplinary PhD (IPhD) program is most innovative in its flexibility and variety.
-The IPhD integrates the coordination discipline (music education/music therapy) with a co-discipline, such as psychology or education.
-The IPhD is designed for the student who is interested in advancing the science and practice of music therapy through collaboration with faculty mentors, research, and experiences in college teaching and supervision.
-Music therapy students benefit from the faculty's well-established local, national and international recognition for education, research and service.
+The IPhD integrates the primary discipline (music education/music therapy) with a co-discipline, such as psychology or education.
+The IPhD is designed for the student who is interested in college teaching and post-doctoral work in music therapy.
+UMKC music therapy students benefit from the faculty's well-established local, national and international recognition in education, research and service.